 A ratio of 3% or more for chargebacks means that merchants are no longer profitable for credit card processors.
 This inevitably leads to closure of accounts.
 If 4 out of 100 transactions per month are chargebacks, then the business has a 4% chargeback ratio and poses a risk to its online credit card processor.
 Merchants must take every possible measure to avoid excessive chargebacks.

 Beat MLM Chargebacks

-Reducing chargeback ratios can be the difference between running or closing a business.
+Managing chargeback ratios effectively can make the difference between running or closing a business.

 Multilevel marketing merchant categories

-Direct selling businesses often exclusively fall into the 5963: Direct Selling Establishments SIC code.
+Direct selling businesses fall into the category 5963: Direct Selling Establishments.

 - No Application Fees

 - No extensive credit checks